robertop/gocoin-php/README.md

 A PHP client library for the GoCoin API.

 #### NOTICE:
 This code is highly experimental.
-If you are interested in Gocoin, please contact kevin@gocoin.com
+If you are interested in GoCoin, please contact kevin@gocoin.com

 ## Usage